 Feed

 In addition to this, they tend to be heavier and have fewer worms.
-Moreover, it also makes their coats and feather more beautiful and shinier than ever.
+Moreover, it also makes their coats and feathers more beautiful and shinier than ever.

 Aromatic